 - 1. A narrative statement of intent. - 2.
 Unofficial transcripts of all graduate level coursework completed at UNM.
 Students who are applying to for a teaching assistantship should update their transcript to include final grades for the fall term when they applied to the dual degree. - 3.
 Three letters of recommendation from professors in the Department of Spanish & Portuguese. - 4.
 All applicants must submit a Curriculum Vitae (CV).
 A CV is used in academic circles replacement for a résumé and is far more comprehensive.
 A CV elaborates on education, publications, and other achievements to a greater degree than a résumé - 5.
-A. Spanish candidates must submit the versant language Proficiency exam at http://www.versanttests.com/products/spanish the results for the test should be upload to the University application.
+All candidates seeking a Teaching Assistantship must upload a 5-10 autobiographical voice recording following departmental guidelines.